 They call it: Stickmore original.
 This stands for a manly cologne.
 Smells fresh, catch some very subtle citrus notes, really clean and non-pushy.
 Really dig it!
 Quite subtle in the tin.
 In my hair: agreeable, whiffs come and go.
 It would have been a great cologne on itself if it were stronger.

 Application: always damp hair for me: the waves disappear and eases styling.
-3 decent licks is what I used on freshly washed hair as this is a medium.
+3 decent licks is what I used in freshly washed hair as this is a medium.

-Breakdown: comes out easy.
-Feels somewhat waxy (being a wax based) and a bit sticky (due to the castor oil and petrolatum).
+Breakdown: feels somewhat waxy (being a wax based) and a bit sticky (due to the castor oil and petrolatum).

 Working in: hassle free.
 You can experience some grip but nothing out of the ordinary for a medium strength pomade.
 Disperses carefree.